Advertisement / Annons:

 You may have read about my mini mount Star Adventurer and what I have done with it?

 If not, take a look at my project page:

 The camera that I use today is a Canon EOS 6D and that camera doesn't have a swivel or tiltable display.
 Then it's very difficult to see the camera display when observing object close to zenith.
 To solve that I have used a very tall tripod, but that tall tripod is very big to bring with me when travel.
 What I can do about it is of course to buy another camera with a swivel display or maybe have a mirror attached to the display or some extra electronic finder.

-One advantage of the camera I have is that it has a WiFi connection, with an app in my cellular phone or pad I can control part of the camera from that device.
+One advantage of the camera I have is that it has a WiFi connection, with an app in my Android Smartphone or pad I can control part of the camera from that device.
 I tested this already two years ago when I bought the camera, but wasn't very pleased with the function then.
 Now the app has been more developed and maybe it work better.
 Other drawbacks was high power consumption, that drains the battery, it also rise the cameras temperature.
 What I can do about the two last things is to not use the live view for any longer time.
 I only need the remote live view mode when focus the camera and point to the object, after that I can shut down the remote and live view.
 I use an ordinary intervalometer to take the astrophotos.

 In this tutorial I use the Canon "Camera Connect" app, but for sure there are others that works equal well also.
 There are also a lot of other Canon cameras that can be controlled by this app, but the functions it control can be different.

 I only use this when photographing meteor showers etc.

 I will not go deep in the details about the camera, more relate too what's already written on the internet.
 It depends very much of what camera you have, here is information for the Canon EOS 6D: